Jason-Chamberlain/JavaScript-Projects/README.md

     time-limited activities.
 Additionally, it covered how to build a basic slideshow using HTML, CSS, and JavaScript, which can be used to showcase images or content in an interactive and visually appealing manner on webpages.

+    The following key topics were discussed:
+        - countdown() Function

+#### **Project10_loops_arrays**

+    This project explored the semantics of loops and arrays in JavaScript, providing an explanation of their usage and behavior.
+Understanding the semantics of loops and arrays is crucial for efficiently iterating over data and manipulating collections in JavaScript programming.

+    The following key topics were discussed:
+        - while and for Loops
+        - String length Property
+        - Arrays
+        - const and let Variable Types
+        - return Statement
+        - Objects and Data Structures
+        - this Keyword
+        - break and continue Statements